-The historical photos show rocks and concrete blocks from the slope have been dislodged and during erosion events there is a wider toe than originally constructed that can adversely impact on beach amenity and safety during major erosion events (Figure 4).
+The historical photos show rocks from the slope have been dislodged and during erosion events there is a wider toe than originally constructed that can adversely impact on beach amenity and safety during major erosion events (Figure 4).
 These displaced rocks will be removed to the mid and upper slope in a stable configuration during repairs.